 The Marketing Multimedia Apprenticeship provides a unique, creative opportunity for a budding graphic designer or filmmaker to work closely with all members of the marketing and communications department as well as members of the Theatre's artistic department.

 The apprentice will gain knowledge of graphic design for programs, advertisements, posters, flyers, invitations, email graphics, and online collateral.
 The position will also have a holistic focus on video production for marketing and promotional purposes.
 The apprentice will have the opportunity to assist with digital marketing content.
-Advanced competency with Adobe Creative Suite with focus in Photoshop, InDesign, Premeire, Adobe After Effects is preferred.
+Advanced competency with Adobe Creative Suite with focus in Photoshop, InDesign, Premeire, Adobe After Effects is required.
 Interested applicants are required to submit graphic design or multimedia samples or a portfolio.

 The Sound and Projections Apprenticeship allows the apprentice to work on a myriad of projects and assignments during the Theatre’s full season.